 Students can follow the steps below to access their CBSE Class X result.

-Enter the School number as given in the admit card.
+Enter your Roll Number, date of birth, school number and centre number as given in the admit card.

 You can view the CBSE Class 10th result displaying marks scored by you in various subjects.